 The ADA, or American Dental Association, is one of the leading industry group for dentists.
 I am a member of this organization which exemplary work in advising government bodies and the general public on oral and dental health concerns.

 One great way to choose toothpaste is to look for ADA accepted.

 Often, ADA accepted is advertised upfront on the packaging in the form of an ADA Seal of Acceptance.
-For more than 125 years, the ADA has promoted safety and efficacy of dental products by providing the public a list of approved dental products.
+For more than 125 years, the ADA has promoted the safety and efficacy of dental products by providing the public with a list of approved dental products.